skip to content

 Ramakrishnan

 The year 2015 – it was a year perfect for me.
 I got married.
 I got an onsite opportunity in the UK for a very large FMCG company.
-Within 5 months of my marriage, I came to know I am going to be a father.
+Within 5 months of my marriage, I came to know that I was going to be a father.
 Like in Will Smith’s movie, I was indeed in the little phase of “happiness”.

 Hard Time